||October 29,2014 is World Stroke Day; to learn more visit The American Stroke Association

 SGMC Neurologists Brian Dawson, MD & Jason Mallin, MD provide information on stroke signs and symptoms, and the Code Stroke program at SGMC.

-Congratulations to SGMC Code Stroke Program for receiving the Silver Plus Award from the American Heart Association and the American Stroke Association.
+Congratulations to SGMC Code Stroke Program for receiving the Gold Plus Award from the American Heart Association and the American Stroke Association.

 Stroke is a serious, life threatening condition that requires immediate medical care.
 The appropriateness and speed of medical care you receive can mean the difference between recovery and severe neurological damage.
 The new CODE STROKE PROGRAM at SGMC offers superior care for those in our area and surrounding communities.